LowPolygons/BetterRaytracer/README.md

 #### *Update: A preview mode was added - this was done in SDL2*

+#### *Note: SDL2 is an optional dependency - if you do not have it installed the Previewer will be disabled but nothing else*

 ## How To Use
 Clone the Repository